True Crew Annual June Recital

 Volunteers and chaperones are accepted on a first-request basis and are subject to a background check for the safety of all students.
 Volunteers are required to arrive 1 hour prior to their scheduled dress rehearsal block or show start time.
 No siblings or additional children are permitted with volunteers, as attention must remain on the dancers they are supervising.

 • No personal recording devices or cameras are allowed in the auditorium for the general public.
-Licensed media photographers allowed with venue approval.
+Only licensed media photographers with prior approval from will be permitted.
 Violators of these rules will be removed from the theatre.

 • June Recital Video Purchase: Recital videos are included as part of the recital package.
 The video will be delivered as a digital upload that can be shared as you wish.
 This is the only permitted video recording of the show, for the safety and security of all children.